 -

 Masking: A large portion of these patches (e.g., 75%) is randomly masked.
 The remaining visible patches are fed into the encoder.
-The high masking ratio forces the model to learn more robust and generalizable features.
+The high masking ratio forces the model to learn more strong and generalizable features.

 -